The Beginner's Guide To Modern Persona

 Tip and tricks to help newbies get hype!

 Hello and welcome, Persona newcomers, to the GoNintendo Beginner’s Guide to Modern Persona!
 With the Modern Persona games finally going multi-platform, that means a lot of new people are about to get their first taste of one of the world’s most revered RPG series.
-Coming October 21st is Persona 5 Royal, with Persona 4 Golden & Persona 3 Portable following on January 19th, 2023.
-I’ll be sure to update this guide with more specific tips for those titles when they arrive, so be sure to bookmark this for future help.
-For now, let’s stick to some general tips and Persona 5 Royal specific tips.
-Don’t worry, you won’t find any story spoilers here, so feel free to read on no matter your familiarity!
+This guide is fairly comprehensive yet rather general.
+I’ll be giving you plenty of tips and tricks that apply to all three modern games and a few more specific to each game.
+Be sure to bookmark and visit the guide if you ever need reminders.
+Also don’t worry, you won’t find any story spoilers here, so feel free to read on no matter your familiarity!

 What does "Modern" Persona mean & what am I getting into?